MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-macos.md

     After six failed attempts, macOS automatically forces a time delay before a passcode can be entered again.
 The delay increases with each attempt.
 Set the **Lockout duration** to add a delay before the next passcode can be entered.

     - **Lockout duration**: Enter the number of minutes a lockout lasts, from 0-10000.
-During a device lockout, the sign in screen is inactive, and users can't sign in.
+During a device lockout, the sign-in screen is inactive, and users can't sign in.
 When the lockout ends, user can try to sign in again.

       If you leave this value blank, or don't change it, then `30` minutes is used by default.